Azer Bušuladžić

-Azer Bušuladžić (born 12 November 1991) is a Bosnian professional footballer who plays for Vejle Boldklub.
-He plays as a defensive midfielder and central midfielder.
+Azer Bušuladžić (born 12 November 1991) is a Bosnian professional footballer who plays as a defensive or central midfielder.

 Club career

 Bušuladžić was born on 12 November 1991 in Trebinje, Bosnia and Herzegovina, and at the age of four, due to the Bosnian war he immigrated with his family to Denmark.
 From 2009 to 2014 he played in Vejle Boldklub (114 appearances in all competitions) and in the 2014 he signed a two years' contract with OB (62 appearances in all competitions).
 During his period spent at Dinamo București (43 appearances in all competitions) he won the 2016–17 Cupa Ligii, which was the first trophy won by the club after 5 years.
 On 16 August 2017, he signed a two years contract with Greek Superleague club Atromitos for an undisclosed fee.

-On 23 May 2022 it was confirmed, that Bušuladžić had returned to Vejle Boldklub, signing a deal until June 2024.
+On 23 May 2022, it was confirmed that Bušuladžić had returned to Vejle Boldklub, signing a deal until June 2024.
+On 13 March 2024, Vejle confirmed that they had terminated the agreement with Bušuladžić with immediate effect.
+The player stated that it was due to the lack of playing time.